 Caesar (Gillard): (stunned) How could this be so, Soothsayer?
 We are a noble and just Empire.
 We routinely make the requisite sacrifices to the Gods!
 Why, only last week I had several Vestal Virgins sacrificed to honour the Gods.
 Surely this should have appeased them mightily.

-Soothsayer 1 (Flannery): Alas, clearly not enough Caesar, for the Gods are angry at the excessively wasteful lifestyle of the plebeians and their undue wealth.
+Soothsayer I (Flannery): Alas, clearly not enough Caesar, for the Gods are angry at the excessively wasteful lifestyle of the plebeians and their undue wealth.
 I hear some even eat more than once a week, while others are enjoying the daily warmth of the hearth during our cold winters.
 Such luxury is clearly unsustainable, Caesar.
 No wonder the Gods are displeased.

 Caesar (Gillard): (eating grapes, ensconced on a divan) Well, I know that if my consort and I must endure such privations as these meager surroundings (waves her hand wanly to indicate the paved portico, the fountain and pond in the centre, with assorted hand maidens and eunuchs surrounding her with fans and attending to her every whim), then so too should the peasantry!
 What sort of calamities do you refer to, noble advisor?

-Soothsayer 2 (Steffen): The sky above us, Caesar, will become so overheated through the insidious actions of this black devil Carbonis, causing terrifying tempests which will reap destruction upon houses and villages.
+Soothsayer II (Steffen): The sky above us, Caesar, will become so overheated through the insidious actions of this black devil known as Carbonis, causing terrifying tempests that shall cause untold destruction to houses and villages.
 The extreme heat will also lead to a great pestilence with plagues of locusts and rats.
-A famine will almost certainly ensue by the killing of our livestock and the failure of our crops.
+A famine will then almost certainly ensue by the killing of our livestock and the failure of our crops.
 Finally, the seas will rise violently to swamp the Tiber and inundate Rome itself.
 Not much, in other words, other than the complete destruction of the Empire and all you hold dear, O’ Caesar!*